What we do

 cancer doesn't discriminate, and neither do we

 1 Australian dies every 12 minutes from cancer, which is why our research grants are awarded to early career researchers working across ALL cancers, including the rarest types.

 We don’t pick and choose the cancers we fight.
 Our collective team of passionate researchers, donors, fundraisers and partners take them all on in the hope that we will one day achieve our mission to cure cancer for good.

 We are the catalyst for future funding in cancer research

 Cure Cancer Australia funds early-career researchers so that they can advance their research into cancer cures and preventions.
 Additionally, these grants increase their chances of gaining funding from other grant agencies in the future - over the last ten years our research alumni have attracted on average an additional $45 of future research funding for every dollar we have invested in them.

 We look to support innovative, high-achieving, bright minds; funding the applicant’s own salary, the salary of a research assistant, and/or research materials for the specified project.

-Many Cure Cancer Australia researchers who received this early-career seed funding are now among Australia’s most prominent cancer researchers.
-We invite you to apply to join them.
+Many Cure Cancer Australia researchers who received our funding early in their careers are now amongst Australia’s most prominent cancer researchers.
+Our grants are distributed via the National Health and Medical Research Council.